Knoz9/Web-InteractiveWebsite/README.md

 # TraktenRP - Interactive Website

 TraktenRP is an interactive website created for a game server.
 While the source code for the project is not available here to respect the server's privacy, I've included credits at the bottom of the website as proof of my work.
+Credits are in the html code written as a comment.
 My GitHub handle is Knoz9.

 ## Visit TraktenRP